abhijain1705/cc-avenue-non-seamless-node/CONTRIBUTING.md

 ## License

-toasti-poop is open-source software released under the LICENSE terms.
+cc-avenue-non-seamless-node is open-source software released under the LICENSE terms.
 By contributing to this project, you agree to license your contributions under the same license.